Tdead1/CodeLibrary/README.md

 - BasicGameEngine: Stripped down version of TiFrame (https://github.com/Tdead1/TiFrame)
 - Pathfinding: A fast (and working) Binary Heap A* pathfinder
 - Utility: A C++ Utility decision making system optimized for high quantities of units.
+- GenericFunctionLibrary: Contains some of my often used functions for easy use.